-Generating electricity consumes nonrenewable energy resources and results in air pollutant emissions.
-The fossil fuel required and the mass of each pollutant (proportional to the generation of a kilowatt-hour (kWh) of electricity) varies by state and region (Funk, 2010).
+Generating electricity consumes non-renewable resources and results in air pollutant emissions.
+The fossil fuel required and the mass of each pollutant proportional to the generation of a kilowatt-hour (kWh) of electricity varies by state and region (Funk, 2010).
 Power plant emissions are undesirable in all locations.
-Thus, it is not just cotton producers, gin owners, and plant managers, who are concerned about rising energy prices and interested in cotton gin energy consumption trends.
-The general public wants to reduce pollution and increase energy security.
-Both are therefore interested in gin energy consumption trends
+Thus it is not just cotton producers, gin owners and plant managers (concerned about rising energy prices) who are interested in cotton gin energy consumption trends.
+The general public (concerned about air quality and our energy future) shares that interest.